cdjq/DFRobot_GR10_30/python/README.md

   def set_hover_timer(self, timer):
     '''!
-      @brief Set hover time that can trigger the gesture
+      @brief Set how long your hand should hover to trigger the gesture
       @param timer Each value represents 10ms
       @n     timer Maximum is 200  default is 60 600ms
     '''

   def set_cws_angle(self, count):
     '''!
-      @brief Set clockwise rotation angle that can trigger the gesture
+      @brief Set how many degrees your hand should rotate clockwise to trigger the gesture
-      @param count Default is 16 maximum is 31
+      @param count Default 16, maximum 31
-      @n     count Rotation angle is 22.5 * count
+      @n     count Rotation angle = 22.5 * count
-      @n     For example: count = 16 22.5*count = 360  rotate 360° to trigger the gesture
+      @n     For example: count = 16, 22.5*count = 360, rotate 360° to trigger the gesture
       @return NONE
     '''

   def set_ccw_angle(self, count):
     '''!
-      @brief Set counterclockwise rotation angle that can trigger the gesture
+      @brief Set how many degrees your hand should rotate counterclockwise to trigger the gesture
-      @param count Default is 16 maximum is 31
+      @param count Default 16, maximum 31
-      @n     count Rotation angle is 22.5 * count
+      @n     count Rotation angle = 22.5 * count
-      @n     For example: count = 16 22.5*count = 360  rotate 360° to trigger the gesture
+      @n     For example: count = 16, 22.5*count = 360, rotate 360° to trigger the gesture
       @return NONE
     '''

   def set_cws_angle_count(self, count):
     '''!
-      @brief Set continuous clockwise rotation angle that can trigger the gesture
+      @brief Set how many degrees your hand should rotate clockwise continuously to trigger the gesture
-      @param count Default is 4 maximum is 31
+      @param count Default 4, maximum 31
-      @n     count The degree of continuous rotation is 22.5 * count
+      @n     count Continuous rotation angle = 22.5 * count
       @n     For example: count = 4 22.5*count = 90
-      @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90 degrees
+      @n     Trigger the clockwise/counterclockwise rotation gesture first,
+      @n     if keep rotating, then the continuous rotation gesture will be triggered once every 90°
       @return NONE
     '''
   def set_ccw_angle_count(self, count):
     '''!
-      @brief Set continuous counterclockwise rotation angle that can trigger the gesture
+      @brief Set how many degrees your hand should rotate counterclockwise continuously to trigger the gesture
-      @param count Default is 4 maximum is 31
+      @param count Default 4, maximum 31
-      @n     count The degree of continuous rotation is 22.5 * count
+      @n     count Continuous rotation angle = 22.5 * count
       @n     For example: count = 4 22.5*count = 90
-      @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90 degrees
+      @n     Trigger the clockwise/counterclockwise rotation gesture first,
+      @n     if keep rotating, then the continuous rotation gesture will be triggered once every 90°
       @return NONE
     '''
 ```